Haapsalu-Kutsehariduskeskus/av/Labs/Lab_12_Traffic_investigation.md

 ### 🖥️ Step 3: Create Virtual Machines
 Each student should personalize their VM names using their own name to ensure authenticity.

+OR YOU CAN DO THIS PART MANUALLY IN GUI

 Open **PowerShell as Administrator** and execute the following commands to set up the virtual environment (replace `<student_name>` with your own name):

 ```powershell